 We strongly encourage collaborative learning, but you must produce (and we must assess) individual work.
 Discussing homework with other students and instructors is encouraged, as are homework and study groups.
-Talking over problems and reworking them when you get different answers promotes deeper understanding of concepts.
-However, each student must submit a separate homework which was written independently (no wordfor-word copying), and you must show your work for hand calculations.
-Thus, while you should work together to solve problems and check answers, the actual writing of answers needs to be done independently.
+This kind of collaboration promotes deeper understanding of concepts.
+However, each student must submit a separate homework that was written independently (no word-for-word copying), and you must show your work for hand calculations.
+Copying and pasting another student's work and changing a few words does not constitute "independent work."
+While you should work together to solve problems and check answers, the actual writing of answers needs to be done independently.

 Your work on any exams must be your own.
-Copying the work of others on these is cheating, and will lead to an F for the course.
+Copying from others is cheating, and will lead to an F for the course.
 (The University may impose additional penalties in accordance with the student conduct code.)
-Exams are a reflection of individual work--rely on your own knowledge only.